Old Woman Reading

 Old Woman Reading, also known as Old Woman Reading a Lectionary, is an oil painting by the Dutch painter Gerrit Dou, made c.
 1631–1632.
-In the past the work was attributed to Rembrandt and was titled Rembrandt's Mother, but this attribution has long been rejected.
+In the past the work was attributed to Rembrandt and was titled Rembrandt's Mother, but this has long been rejected.
 The portrait has been part of the collection of the Rijksmuseum, in Amsterdam, since November 1912.

 History

 In 1628, the fourteen-year-old Dou became the first pupil of Rembrandt, only seven years his senior, who shared a studio in Leiden with fellow painter Jan Lievens.
 Rembrandt himself painted in a refined style during that period, using strong contrasts between light and dark.
 This technique is also clearly reflected in the current painting.
 While Rembrandt would later emphatically reject this refinement, Dou focused on perfecting it further.
 After his teacher moved to Amsterdam in 1632, he became the founder of the Leiden Fijnschilder.

 Description

 In Old Woman Reading, Dou shows his talent and an exceptional technical skill for his young age.
 Not only the old woman and her clothes are painted with great precision, but also the Biblical text in the lectionary and the accompanying print are also extremely detailed and clearly visible.
 What she reads is plain to see: the beginning of the 19th chapter of the Gospel of Luke, where it states that whoever really wants to do good should give as much of his earthly possessions to the poor.
 That message seems to contrast with the old woman's expensive clothing, who apparently still clings to her possessions.

 Dou depicts the old woman in a remarkably realistic approach for his time by Northern European standards.
 He gives the viewer the feeling that he is close to the old woman, while she does not seem to notice it because of her rendering in profile and concentration on reading.
 The use of chiaroscuro, which he had learned from Rembrandt, is typical and emphasizes the most important details of the work.
 The background is smooth, sober and not distracting.
 Compositionally, the artist creates a soothing diagonal contrast between the upper left and the lower right parts.